 Meet The Family

-Nate is Dave's son and business partner.
+Nate is Dave's youngest son and the President of DHM.
 He grew up heavily involved in syrup production and since his official introduction into the family business, has expanded and more than doubled DHM.
-Nate keeps very busy with woods-work, sugarhouse improvements, syrup production and markets/special events (he is also the one you see driving by with that big tank full of sap!).
+Nate keeps very busy with woods-work, sugarhouse improvements, syrup production and making all the maple confections!

-Cristy is Nate's wife and does the "office" work such as bookkeeping, social media and website marketing, order prep, event planning, gift set/basket making and child wrangling.
+Cristy is Nate's wife and does the "office" work such as bookkeeping, social media, website marketing, order prep, event planning, gift set/basket making and child wrangling.

 Gerry is Dave's wife and has also been a familiar face at the CNY Regional Market for quite some time.